Libbyg/Android-App-Remote-Control-Joystick/README.md

 ![](/app/Images/Resources.jpg)

-## Explanation of each folder

-## UML - according to MVVM architecture
+## UML diagram - according to MVVM architecture
 ![](/app/Images/UML.png)

 ## Preinstallation for Developer
+* FlightGear applicaion.
+Can be downloaded from here: *https://www.flightgear.org/download/*
+* IDE for android app development.
+We used Android Studio.
+Can be downloaded from here: *https://developer.android.com/studio*

-## Quickstart: Installations Instructions And Running
+## Quickstart: Installations Instructions And First APP Running